Mohan6201/guvi_tasks/Jenkins Task - 2/readme.md

 ### `Jenkinsfile`
 Declarative pipeline with two stages:
 - **Checkout** — pulls code from GitHub
-- **Run Script** — executes `scripts/hello.sh`
+- **Run Script** — `cd`s into `Jenkins Task - 2/` (since the repo is a monorepo) and executes `scripts/hello.sh`

 The `post { always { } }` block sends an HTML email after every build regardless of result (success or failure).

 ### `scripts/setup_jenkins.sh`
 Runs on EC2 first boot via Terraform `user_data`.
-Installs Java 21, adds the official Jenkins apt repo, installs and starts Jenkins.
+Waits out any background apt lock, installs Java 21, adds the official Jenkins apt repo (current signing key), installs and starts Jenkins, and writes a `jenkins_setup_done` marker file on completion for easy verification.

 ---